Mon–Fri: 8:00 AM – 5:00 PM · Sat: 8:00 AM – 12:00 PM

 5. Slipping transmission

 If the automatic hesitates, revs without accelerating, or shifts hard, that's a serious warning.
-On a 200 000 km car, a transmission rebuild ($2500-5000) is often more than the remaining value.
+On a 200 000 km car, a transmission rebuild is often more than the remaining value of the vehicle.
 Hard call.

 What you can stop doing